 Another UNESCO World Heritage Site is Goree Island in Senegal.
 This was also a holding prison for enslaved people.
 It was known as the House of Slaves until the French abolition of slavery in 1848.

-Ferries are available from Dakar all day and run frequently.
-The prices are not high, and Full-day tours can also be booked from Dakar.
+Ferries run frequently from Dakar and are available all day.
+The prices are low, and full-day tours can also be booked from Dakar.

 8. Tuol Sleng, Cambodia